Available Software

 • This paper focusses on predicting the disease-driver status of single nucleotide variants driving cell proliferation (we call them SNV-drivers) within coding regions of the cancer genome, though there is some discussion and presented results for SNV-drivers in non-coding regions.
 The term driver is potentially a misnomer, an enabler may be more accurate since some predicted variants (e.g. in the tumour suppressor gene TP53) enable unregulated cell proliferation via loss of function.

 The driver-genes in which predicted coding SNV-drivers are embedded are generally individualised to a given patient or tumour but ... one or more high-confidence predicted SNV-drivers are commonly located in certain genes, in certain contexts (high confidence equates to a false discovery rate of 5% or less, equivalent to a cutoff of 0.88 of the p-score CScape uses).
 For example, pancreatic cancer has at least one such high-confidence SNV-driver in the gene KRAS in 86.5% of samples in our data.
 The gene BRAF has such SNV-drivers in skin cutaneous melanoma (42.3% of cases) and thyroid cancer (55.8%).
 The gene APC is a top ranked driver for colon adenocarcinoma (49.0% of cases) and colorectal cancer (39.2%).
 Some genes have significant mutations across multiple types of cancer.
 Thus TP53 is placed in the top five driver genes across 17 of the 25 types of cancer considered.
 Other genes entering the top five ranked driver-gene list across multiple cancers are PIK3CA (6 cancer types), KRAS (5) and CTC-297N7.11 (4).
-The long non-coding RNA gene TTN-AS1 is transcribed from the opposite strand to the TTN gene, expressing Titin, and it is indicated as prospectively relevant across multiple cancers, though TTN itself belongs to a small class of genes, e.g. mucins (MUC) and ryanodine receptors (RYR), commonly mutated, but not regarded as cancer-drivers.
+The long non-coding RNA gene TTN-AS1 is transcribed from the opposite strand to the TTN gene, expressing Titin, and it is indicated as prospectively relevant across multiple cancers, though TTN itself belongs to a small class of genes, e.g. mucins (MUC) and ryanodine receptors (RYR), commonly mutated, but not regarded as cancer-drivers (since writing this TTN-AS1 has been implicated in multiple cancer contexts, a review is here).
 Plots of frequency of occurrence for some illustrative genes with embedded high confidence SNV-drivers are given here.

 We have published a review paper and introduction, with some additional plots of driver genes here: